fengguang94/BRINet/README.md

 # BRINet for referring image segmentation
-'Bi-directional Relationship Inferring Network for Referring Image Segmentation' CVPR2020 This repository contains code for Recurrent Multimodal Interaction for Referring Image Segmentation, ICCV 2017.
+This repository contains code for Bi-directional Relationship Inferring Network for Referring Image Segmentation, CVPR 2020.